 A territory is a system that can only be defined with respect to the point of view of the inquirer, whether it is the observer or the designer.
 The inquirer is able to single out the system from its environment.
 Hence a territory possesses an inside, an outside, and a boundary.
-The properties of the boundary will be crucial to systems thinking (Dumas, 2006, Bertacchini &al., 2006).
+The properties of the boundary will be crucial to systems thinking (Dumas, 2006).

 A further assumption is that the collective consciousness of change in the territory rejects the question of disorder, in other words, all forms of entropy.
 The concept of hypertely, borrowed from Gilbert Simondon, presents an interesting explanatory force to reflect the logical interfaces in building large urban systems, for example.
 Then the systemic properties of the emergence should enable us to explain the genesis of territorial forms in the context of multiple environments.
-Finally, we assess whether game theory and a renewed approach to decision theory are in a position to help us build a practical model of democratic formalization of political negotiation.
+Finally, we assess whether game theory is in a position to help us build a practical model of democratic formalization of political negotiation.